-General information on the FOI Act and how it relates to the Department of Children, Equality, Disability, Integration and Youth (DCEDIY) can be found https://example.com/here/.
+General information on the FOI Act and how it relates to the Department of Children, Equality, Disability, Integration and Youth (DCEDIY) can be found here.

 Records in the Mother and Baby Homes archive created following the order establishing the Commission of Investigation (17 February 2015) will not be subject to the FOI Act, apart from records concerning the general administration of the Commission (including travel expenses) and records relating to appointments.